loxodes/vna/README.md

 Unless otherwise noted, all work is under a MIT license.

 ## Contact
-Feel free to contact me at arcticmicrowave@gmail.com or loxodes in #rhlug on irc.freenode.net
+Feel free to contact me at arcticmicrowave@gmail.com or loxodes on irc.freenode.net